Architecture

 Textiles and ceramics

 The wonderfully thick towels and bathrobes in Haawe have been created by Finnish design institution Marimekko.
-The design is called “Varvunraita”, and it was designed by Vuokko Eskolin-Nurmesniemi as early as in 1958.
+The bathrobes’ Räsymatto (rag rug) pattern was designed by Maija Louekari.
+The Tiiliskivi (brick) pattern was designed by Marimekko’s founder Armi Ratia in 1952.
 The ceramic tableware – the Oiva teapots, mugs and plates – in the rooms of Haawe have also been created by Marimekko.
 Some of the Oiva tableware also sport the same designs as Marimekko textiles.

 Marimekko, known for its strong prints, has been in operation since 1951.
 Since the beginning, Marimekko has aimed at timeless design and quality: some of the patterns and pieces of clothing created in the 1950s are still in production.